ssanj/babyloncandle/posts/2018-02-01-how-to-run-specific-tests-through-stack-with-tasy-in-haskell.md

 ---
 title: How to Run Specific Tests through Stack with Tasty in Haskell
 author: sanjiv sahayam
-description: ???
+description: How to run a specific test through Tasty when used through Stack
-tags: Haskell, Stack
+tags: haskell, stack
 comments: true
 ---